Ramanujan (film): Reception

 In contrast, The New Indian Express wrote, "The director’s persistent effort to bring on celluloid lives of eminent people is laudable.
 But a movie is not only about the theme, but also about how it is presented on screen.
 And the presentation of the life and journey of the mathematical genius is disappointing and uninspiring".
 Baradwaj Rangan of The Hindu wrote, "The film runs nearly three hours and it’s puzzling why it needed to.
 There appears to have been no effort to streamline the events of Ramanujan’s life.
 The writing, too, fails to make Ramanujan interesting", going on to add "The great man certainly deserved a better movie".
 M. Suganth of The Times Of India gave 2.5/5 and wrote, "For a film that is about a man with astounding talent, the filmmaking is largely unimaginative.
 The staging is somewhat old-fashioned (read dated), the pacing staid and the film often slips into the kind of melodrama that you nowadays find in TV serials.".
-Daily India gave 2.5/5 and stated, "In overall, Ramanujan is a cleanly made and it's a very rare kind of movie in biopics genre.
-Editing and cinematography is worth praising.
-Abhinay Vaddi, the grandson of veteran Tamil film actor Gemini Ganesan done a good job and made justice to their roles.".
-Indiaglitz gave 2.25/5 and wrote, "An honest attempt to drive through the life of a genius gets stuck at lot of bumpers.".